 QRDA I Report Document Succession Management for HQR

 For HQR, the QRDA I document/id convention is not used for Document Succession Management.
 Rather, HQR allows file resubmission to update a previously submitted file.
-The most recently submitted and accepted Production QRDA I file will overwrite the original file based on the exact match of four key elements identifying the file: CCN, CMS Program Name, EHR Patient ID, and the reporting period specified in the Reporting Parameters Section.
+The most recently submitted and accepted production QRDA I file will overwrite the original file based on the exact match of four key elements identifying the file: CCN, CMS Program Name, EHR Patient ID, and the reporting period specified in the Reporting Parameters Section.
 The new file must be cumulative and contain all the patient data for the same reporting period not only the corrected or new data.
 In the event that any of the four key identifiers are incorrect, the HQR system provides the user with the capability to delete a previously submitted file.

 Program Identifiers used in Succession Management